-Hoffmann (1953) writes that the laws of 26:1,2 are the foundation for the covenant and hence he understands 26:1,2 to be related to Be-hukkotai and not Behar.
+Hoffmann (1953, pp. 140-142) writes that the laws of 26:1,2 are the foundation for the covenant and hence he understands 26:1,2 to be related to Be-hukkotai and not Behar.
 Whitman develops this idea as he notes that the three laws mentioned in 26:1,2 are referred to in the section of punishments that these were laws the people violated, 26:34,35 – shemitta (Shabbat of the land), 26:30 – idolatry, and 26:31 – the mikdash.
-Furthermore, as 26:2 refers to the Shabbat, it can mean the regular Shabbat or the shemitta year (see Ibn Ezra on 26:2).
+Furthermore, as 26:2 refers to the Shabbat, it can refer to the regular Shabbat or the shemitta year (see Ibn Ezra on 26:2).
 Thus, Whitman adds the law of the regular Shabbat to the group of three laws, and claims that these are the four basic laws of the covenant that had to be mentioned prior to the rewards and punishments of chapter 26.
 He further argues that 26:14 which records “that if one did not observe these laws,” refers to the four laws.

 While this argument is appealing, Whitman notes (in footnote 5), that the lack of reference even by hint to the non-observance of the regular Shabbat in the punishments of chapter 26 is problematic.
 If Shabbat was such a basic law its non-observance should have been mentioned as the non-observance of his other basic laws are mentioned.
 To resolve this difficulty, he concedes that one could drop the regular Sabbath from the list.
 Also, notwithstanding his defense of these four laws as being the basis of the covenant, this seems like an unlikely group, as for example, what happened to the prohibition of murder?
 In addition, 26:14 seems to refer to all the laws as it parallels 26:3, which also seems to refer to all the laws and not just this group of four.
 According to his explanation, 26:3 should have stated “if you keep these laws.”

-Note even if 26:1,2 are thematically related to Be-hukkotai this does not imply that these verses should have been included in parashat Be-hukkotai.
-Occasionally, the narrative is interrupted with a division of the parashot because there is a desire to start a new parasha with a dramatic opening, as for example by Mikketz and Va-yigash.
+Note even if 26:1,2 are thematically related to parashat Be-hukkotai this does not imply that these verses should have been included in parashat Be-hukkotai.
+Occasionally, the narrative is interrupted with a division of the parashot because there is a desire to start a new parasha with a dramatic opening, as for example by parashat Mikketz and parashat Va-yigash.
 Thus, as 26:3 is a more dramatic opening than 26:1, it is more appropriate verse to begin a new parasha.

 Bibliography: